coryodaniel/talks/beam-n-k8s/slides/presentation.md

 [.code-highlight: 21-23]
 [.code-highlight: 13-14]

-^ My app keeps some process state in memory, and I'd like to keep too much state off the same k8s nodes in event of failure.
+^ Pod anti-affinity is particularly interesting:
+* [Example] App w/ in-memory process state example

-^ [CODETRANS] I can use podAntiAffinity to tell kubernetes [CODETRANS] not to place two of my pods on the same node.
+* [CODETRANS] I can use podAntiAffinity to tell kubernetes
+* [CODETRANS] not to place two of my pods on the same node.

-^ [CODETRANS] topologyKey is a way to identify a topology.
+* [CODETRANS] topologyKey is a way to identify a topology.
 Here I am basing my antiaffinity off of the node name, but it can be based on zone or region as well.

-^ [CODETRANS] I do want to point out preferred vs required
+* [CODETRANS] I do want to point out preferred vs required

-^ In this case, my genserver memory is a nice to have, so id prefer it not on the same node, but I'm not requiring it.
+* In this case, my genserver memory is a nice to have, so id prefer it not on the same node, but I'm not requiring it.

-^ Affinities a very useful and powerful feature.
-It doest have some caveats, so read up on affinities if you are rolling them out on large clusters.
+* Useful/Powerful feature, API perf costs on large clusters

 ```yaml
 apiVersion: apps/v1